dafortune/chai-jwt/README.md

 ### .jwt
 Asserts that the provided string has a valid format that can be parsed as JWT. *Does not check signature or the provided fields.*
+If succeed, it changes the context to the decoded token.

 Example
 ```javascript